 And thus our story ends with Supergirl flying through clear blue skies and reflecting on how much she’ll miss her cousin.
 What a downer.

-Personally, I think this is one of the best Superman stories ever.
+Personally, I think this is an amazing comic.
 It just nails Lex Luthor so amazingly well.
 This is a guy who cures cancer – and not just early stage stuff, but terminal cancer of all types.
 And instead of accepting his Nobel Prize and being hailed as one of the greatest heroes in history, he sets up this medical miracle as Part One of his newest plan to kill Superman.

 To add to this deranged line of thinking, he doesn’t even care when he gets caught.
 He deliberately kills Superman in front of witnesses, tosses his body to the ground like so much refuse, and then goes off to gloat about it in a room full of criminals.